FlorianxJ/Poorly-programmed-jpg-viewer/README.md

 The result is gonna be the same.

 If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file.

+A brief description provided by chatgpt3 would be:

+This code is a simple image viewer that prompts the user to select a folder of images and then displays each image in the folder one by one.
+The program uses the Windows Forms library to create a window that displays the selected image.
+The window can be scrolled to view the image and can be closed with the ESC key.
+Additionally, the user can press the "E" key to move to the next image.
+If there is a problem loading the image, an appropriate error message is displayed.